MRzeczkowski/pseudorandom_number_generators/README.md

 It's important to mention that the Cauchy distribution has extreme values and the "heavy tails" that this distribution has would cause the histogram to consist of a single high bar.
 This is because of the limited amount of bins that can be used.
 Due to this issue the histogram is created only for values in the [-4, 4] range.

 Another important note is that the fast method uses an algorithm from this book "Wieczorkowski R. - Komputerowe generatory liczb losowych", specifically "Algorytm 3.37" on pages 75-76.
-This algorithm is used to generate numbers in range [-1, 1] for default values of `X0` and `Gamma` - 0 and 1 respectively.
+This algorithm is used to generate numbers in range [-1, 1] for default values of `X0` and `Gamma`.
 Because it does not generate tails I've added some code inspired by [this blog post](https://devzine.pl/2011/02/21/generator-liczb-pseudolosowych-cz-3-rozklad-cauchyego/).
 Maybe there is a more performant way of doing this but I didn't find one online.
 I modify the output for the algorithm and `X0` and `Gamma` work with it correctly.

-Below are histograms for the tangent method and alternative methods.
+Below are histograms for the tangent method and the alternative, faster method.

 ![](plots/Simple%20Cauchy%20Generator.png)